Foreign Non-Business Income Tax and Foreign Tax Credit Line 405

 When Canadians trade securities on US stock exchanges, the capital gains are exempt from tax in the US due to the tax treaty, so there should be no withholding tax deducted from proceeds of sale, and the gains from these sales should not be included in the foreign tax credit calculation.
 If the account is actually held with a brokerage in the US, an IRS W-8Ben form must be filed with them to ensure there are no withholding taxes on sales proceeds.
 If your trade confirmation for US securities shows a small amount titled "US tax", usually for a fraction of 1%, this amount is actual a securities exchange fee, not withholding tax.

-When foreign property income (other than from real property) has had withholding tax in excess of 15% deducted, the excess can be deducted from income on line 232 of the personal tax return, "Other deductions", as a s.
+When foreign property income (other than from real property, or from a trust) has had withholding tax in excess of 15% deducted, the excess can be deducted from income on line 232 of the personal tax return, "Other deductions", as a s.
 20(11) deduction.
 Only the 15% tax amount is included in calculating the foreign tax credit, and the excess reduces the amount of foreign non-business income.
+If your foreign income is reported on a T3, then it is from a trust (such as a mutual fund or ETF), so this deduction does not apply.
+Income tax software will automatically provide this deduction for income reported on a T5, and will ignore any excess tax paid on a T3, as it should.

 If the federal foreign tax credit is less than the foreign tax you paid, you may also be able to claim a provincial or territorial tax credit.
 For territories, and provinces other than Quebec, form T2036 Provincial Foreign Tax Credit is used.

 The foreign taxes are often not completely recovered by the foreign tax credits.
 Non-business foreign taxes which are not recovered as a tax credit may be deducted from income on line 232 of the personal tax return, "Other deductions", as a s.
-20(12) deduction.
+20(12) deduction (again, foreign taxes reported on a T3 are not eligible).
 This deduction is not usually done automatically by income tax software.
 You would enter this amount in the software on the foreign tax credits worksheet.
 When this is done, the foreign tax credit calculation is automatically revised, by reducing both foreign non-business income and foreign tax paid by the amount of foreign tax deducted on line 232.
 This is what is called a "circular calculation", so may have to be done a few times before final amounts are determined.

 Forms on which the foreign tax credit is calculated: